cube-js/cube/README.md

 - [Building E-commerce Analytics React Dashboard with Cube.js and Flatlogic](https://statsbot.co/blog/building-analytics-react-dashboard-with-cube.js)
 - [Building Open Source Google Analytics from Scratch](https://statsbot.co/blog/building-open-source-google-analytics-from-scratch/)
 - [Building MongoDB Dashboard using Node.js](https://statsbot.co/blog/building-mongodb-dashboard-using-node.js)

+## Community

+If you have any questions or need help - [please join our Slack community](https://publicslack.com/slacks/cubejs/invites/new) of amazing developers and contributors.

 ## Architecture
 __Cube.js acts as an analytics backend__, translating business logic (metrics and dimensions) into SQL and handling database connection.